Q. Describe the most common types of jobs you do for your clients.

 A. In the past few months I have played solo at weddings both Jewish and Christian.

-I play with 3 bands on a consistent basis.
-One is Lady J. Huston & The Fireballs (voted best blues band in Las Vegas), NRQ New Rhythm Quartet (an amazing collection of musicians that play smooth jazz, jazz, blues and R&B all over the valley as well as with Rheda K's Jazz Krew, a trio with an amazing vocalist, Rheda that performs jazz standards, blues and R&B Classics.
+I have played with some of the top bands in the country.
+Just some of them are: Lady J. Huston & The Fireballs (voted best blues band in Las Vegas) (also while with them, I was voted to the Entertainers Hall of Fame), NRQ New Rhythm Quartet (an amazing collection of musicians that play smooth jazz, jazz, blues and R&B all over the valley as well as with Rheda K's Jazz Krew, a trio with an amazing vocalist, Rheda that performs jazz standards, blues and R&B Classics.
+Also have played keyboards and been Musical Director for the ever popular Toast of the Town and Jolli's Jammers, an amazingly versatile classic rock band!

 I have played with major artists from the strip to several all over the country.
-I also have a Protools recording studio so I can create tracks for your projects or come to your studio as well.
+I also have a Protools and professional video editing software as part of my recording studio so I can create tracks for your audio and video projects or come to your studio as well.

 Q. What advice do you have for a customer looking to hire a provider like you?